decaobr/CoronaChartboostPlugin/docs/show.markdown

 *String.* The name of the advertisement location.

-If no location is given, a default location will be used.
-For static interstitals, video interstitials and rewarded videos a location of `"Game Over"` is used.
-For More Apps a location of `"Home Screen"` is used.
+If no location is given, the legacy default location will be used.

-(Although you can specify any string you like, Chartboost recommends to use one of their predefined locations to help keep eCPM's as high as possible.
-See [chartboost.cache()](https://github.com/swipeware/CoronaChartboostPlugin/tree/modernized/docs/cache.markdown) for more info)
+Although you can specify any string you like, Chartboost recommends to use one of their predefined locations to help keep eCPM's as high as possible.
+See [chartboost.cache()](https://github.com/swipeware/CoronaChartboostPlugin/tree/modernized/docs/cache.markdown) for more info.

 #### Example